statikbe/laravel-filament-flexible-content-blocks/README.md

 A lot of the customisation of content blocks and their behaviour can be done through the configuration file.
 Please, consult [the configuration documentation](documentation%2Fconfiguration.md).

 ## Roadmap

 Below is a list of ideas and missing features.
 PR's are welcome!

-- Command to generate migrations
+- ~~Command to generate migrations~~, use the new [Filament Flexible Content Block Pages](https://github.com/statikbe/laravel-filament-flexible-content-block-pages)
-- Command to generate models
+- ~~Command to generate models~~, use the new [Filament Flexible Content Block Pages](https://github.com/statikbe/laravel-filament-flexible-content-block-pages)
-- Command to generate Filament resource and pages
+- ~~Command to generate Filament resource and pages~~, use [Filament Flexible Content Block Pages](https://github.com/statikbe/laravel-filament-flexible-content-block-pages)
 - ~~Integrate image asset manager~~, see [Filament Flexible Blocks Asset Manager](https://github.com/statikbe/laravel-filament-flexible-blocks-asset-manager)
 - Store links to models in rich editor
-- Redirects
+- ~~Redirects~~, see
 - Reusable blocks.
 Name: global block?
 - Focal point for image resizing
 - Widget to show which records do not have a translated version